 Welcome to Homegrown Boy, my name is Sigh.
-I am a 20-something afab transmasculine person living in Western Sydney, Australia.
+I am a 20-something afab transmasculine person living in South East Queensland, Australia.

 When I decided to transition I scoured the internet for information.
 Firstly I found that most resources for trans folk are very American-central, now this doesn’t effect much when talking about aspects of social transition but in terms of the whole; “Where do I start?”- for medical transitioning, it falls flat.
 Australian specific resources however are scarce, lack in depth, and can sometimes be contradictory, especially as so many of our states don’t have matching laws.